 Getting an Academic Job in History.
 Washington, D.C.: American Historical Association, 2009.

 Undergraduate students are key participants in my varied research projects.
-Over the past three years, I have worked with five different history majors on a research project entitled "Women and Family, Love and Marriage at the Court of Charlemagne" (supported financially by a Wheaton Research Partnership).
+Over the past four years, I have worked with five different history majors on a research project entitled "Women and Family, Love and Marriage at the Court of Charlemagne" (supported financially by a Wheaton Research Partnership).

 In summer 2011, Christine Sobieck '12, Eben Diskin '12, and I received a Mars Collaborative Research Grant to explore Frankish royal women's participation in political and social activities at the Carolingian court.
 We are currently wrapping up revisions on a co-authored article and hope to submit it to a journal for consideration soon.